JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-2019.1.md

     "_A plugin was not found at path \<path\> if only dotnet version 3.0 is installed on an agent._"

     To fix any of these problems, we recommend installing .NET Core SDK 1.x and/or 2.1.400 or later additionally to your current SDK version.
 * If you use Docker images and Windows Server 2019 with process isolation, build agents may fail to start.
-To work around the issue, use the `hyper-v` isolation for Docker containers:
+To work around the issue, use the `hyper-v` isolation for Docker/LXC containers:

     ```Shell

-    docker run --isolation=hyperv …
+    docker run --isolation=hyperv ...
+    # or
+    podman run --isolation=hyperv ...
     ```